-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities and/or LIHTC Mt.
-Olivet PA002138 161 LIHTC Rental Units Application.
-Possible major exterior envelope and air conditioner heating system to be improved.
+No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities 41.
+Mt.
+Olivet PA002138 161 LIHTC Rental Units Possible major exterior envelope and air conditioner heating system to be improved.
 Potential for refinancing, resyndication, change of entity ownership related to end of initial LIHTC compliance period.
-Potential for conversion to project 161 Elderly Units based assistance under RAD.
-Nellie Reynolds Garden PA002158 Neumann North PA002148 64 Elderly housing units.
-67 LIHTC Rental Units Development completed.
-Potential for refinancing, re- syndication, change of entity ownership related to end of initial LIHTC compliance period.
 Potential for conversion to project based assistance under RAD.
-Potential for conversion to project 64 Elderly housing designation.
-67 Elderly Units Designated 11002140 Cints based assistance under RAD.
-Designated Norris Apartments PA002014 147 Rental Units RAD Choice Neighborhood Redevelopment Modernization, rehabilitation, revitalization, which will include some Demolition complete.
+161 Elderly Units 42.
+Nellie Reynolds Garden PA002158 housing units.
+Development completed.
+Potential for refinancing, resyndication, change of entity ownership related to end of initial LIHTC compliance period.
+Potential for conversion to project based assistance under RAD.
+64 Elderly housing designation.
+43. Neumann North PA002148 67 LIHTC Rental Units Potential for conversion to project based assistance under RAD.
+67 Elderly Units Designated 44.
+Norris Apartments PA002014 147 Rental Units RAD Choice Neighborhood Redevelopment Modernization, rehabilitation, revitalization, which will include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds.
+PHA will use Choice Neighborhood, RAD and/or LIHTC Application when available.
+Demolition complete.
 Disposition of land in connection with development of homeownership phase.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Homeownership component in connection with potential modernization and revitalization.

-Name, Number and Location Number and Type of Units Note for FY 2021 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities Application when available.
-Oak Lane 100 Rental Units Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed-finance development.
-Additional disposition applications and conveyances to PRA and/or PHA wholly-owned subsidiary and/or private entities.
-May be requesting Elderly or Disabled Only designation.
+Name, Number Number and Note for FY Development Demolition/ Disposition Designated Homeownership No. and Location Type of Units 2022 Plan Activities Activities Housing Activities Conversion Activities Activities 45.
+Oak Lane 100 Rental Units Possible scattered sites acquisition.
+Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or Capital Funds to develop units. connection with modernization and revitalization, and possible disposition in connection with mixed-finance development.
+Additional disposition applications and conveyances to PRA and/or PHA whollyowned subsidiary and/or May be requesting Elderly or Disabled Only designation.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase conventional sale and Housing Choice vouchers.
-Oxford Village PA002032 200 Family Units Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
-Possible demolition I connection with the modernization and revitalization, and possible disposition in connection with mixed-finance development.
+46. Oxford Village PA002032 200 Family Units modernization, rehabilitation, revitalization, which may include some demolition with capital Possible demolition I connection with the modernization and revitalization, and possible disposition in connection with mixed-finance development.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component in connection with potential modernization and revitalization.
-Parkview Apartments PA002054 20 Elderly Low Rises Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+47. Apartments PA002054 20 Elderly Low Rises Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
+48. Paschall Homes PA002061 223 Family Potential for refinancing, re- Possible Elderly Designation Possible homeownership component